Skip to content

 SOLUTION

-We will verify the data of bigquery-public-data.austin_311.311_service_requests using profiling valid_latitude_percent and valid_longitude_percent column checks.
+We will verify the data of bigquery-public-data.austin_311.311_service_requests using monitoring valid_latitude_percent and valid_longitude_percent column checks.
 Our goal is to verify if the percentage of valid latitude values in the latitude and longitude columns are above the set threshold.

-In this example, we will set three minimum percentage thresholds levels for the check:
+In this example, we will set the minimum percentage threshold level for the check:

 • warning: 99.0%

-If you want to learn more about checks and threshold levels, please refer to the DQO concept section.
+If you want to learn more about checks and threshold levels, please refer to the DQOps concept section.

 VALUE